auth-global/self-documenting-cryptography/README.md

 One of the practical advantages of using a strongly-randomized seguid as part of the salt for a deployment of the G3P is that any precomputation of a password hash dictionary is out of the question until after the seguid is created.

-## Password Hash Key Derivation Function (PHKDF)
+## PHKDF

 PHKDF is a unification and synthesis of PBKDF2, HKDF, and TupleHash.
+The name was chosen because the construction itself is a portmanteau of the PBKDF2 algorithm and the HKDF algorithm.

+For example, it's not a great idea to use literal PBKDF2 to generate more than one output block worth of data.
+It would make much more sense to take HKDF apart into it's constituent HKDF-Extract and HKDF-Expand, and then replace the HMAC that is used as the extraction function with a call to PBKDF2, and feed exactly one output block from PBKDF2 as the pseudorandom key to HKDF-Expand.

+This is more or less what PHKDF suggests as a complete application of the construction.
+Except the low-level [`phkdfStream`](phkdf/lib/Crypto/PHKDF/Primitives.hs) primitive is essentially a mildly dangerous modification of the HKDF-Expand algorithm that allows a PBKDF2-like construction to be implemented as two calls to `phkdfStream`.
+PHKDF suggests that the output of this not-literally-PBKDF2 construction is then used to derive a secret key for a third call to `phkdfStream` that serves the role of `HKDF-Expand` in the high-level overview given above.

-The lower-level `phkdfStream` primitive intentionally violates the letter of HKDF's design philosophy of maintaining a clean separation between extraction and expansion.
-However this is in service to allowing a single primitive to serve in both roles, allowing self-documenting tags to be consistently applied to every call to HMAC in a larger key derivation protocol.
+This lower-level `phkdfStream` primitive intentionally violates the letter of HKDF's design philosophy of maintaining a clean separation between extraction and expansion.
+However this is in service to allowing a single primitive to serve in both roles, allowing cryptoacoustic tags to be consistently applied to every call to HMAC in a larger key derivation protocol.

 Taking a higher-level view, PHKDF affirms the spirit of the HKDF's design principle.
-It is highly recommended that any complete key derivation protocols that employ `phkdfStream` themselves express a clear distinction between extraction and expansion.
-For examples of how this might be done, see the documentation of the [`Crypto.PHKDF.Primitives`](phkdf/lib/Crypto/PHKDF/Primitives.hs) module.
+It is highly recommended that any complete applications of `phkdfStream` themselves express a clear distinction between extraction and expansion, even if the low level building block does not.

-Furthermore [`phkdfSimple`](phkdf/lib/Crypto/PHKDF.hs) and [`phkdfPass`](phkdf/lib/Crypto/PHKDF.hs) are fully worked examples about how one might use `phkdfStream` to implement a complete password hash function.
+The documentation for [`Crypto.PHKDF.Primitives`](phkdf/lib/Crypto/PHKDF/Primitives.hs) module demonstrates `hkdfSimple` as a fully worked example without key-stretching, and `mySimplePhkdf` as a worked example with key-stretching.
+Further examples are provided as [`phkdfSimple`](phkdf/lib/Crypto/PHKDF.hs) and [`phkdfPass`](phkdf/lib/Crypto/PHKDF.hs).
 These are essentially slightly simplified design studies for the G3P, though they could conceivably be of interest for deployment.

 ## Why Adopt Cryptoacoustics?